bvh2vgtp-k/htppcpp/README.md

 ## Building
-Project is using CMake, but works only with Linux sockets so you can really use it on Windows or BSD or Mac or whatever
+Project is using CMake, but works only with Linux sockets so it can only run on Linux
 ### Linux

 Two build types are available.
 (You can also build in release)